bunnybisous/opinionhomepagepromogenerator/README.md

 The OpinionHomepagePromoGenerator is a client-side application that generates HTML for the Opinion promo on the homepage.

-This application was created using the grunt-nyt-template. <a href="http://gitlab.newsdev.net/lggarrison/grunt-nyt-template/tree/master">Click here for information about setting up grunt locally on your machine.</a>
+This application was created using the grunt-nyt-template.
+[Click here for information about setting up grunt locally on your machine.](http://gitlab.newsdev.net/lggarrison/grunt-nyt-template/tree/master)

 Use the following command to watch the htdocs directory and compile the CoffeeScript and Sass files automatically.